bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 ```

 ### Dispatch Live Notifications
-This cron job handles future-dated notifications.
+This cron job sends out future-dated notifications when the notification becomes current.
 The default config is defined by *cron.dispatchLiveNotifications* config object in file */server/config.json*

 ```json
  {